What is a POS system? If you’re a small business owner, chances are you’ve heard of a point of sale (POS) system.

 Point of sale software is a cash register, but smarter.
 It’s the focal point of your checkout, allowing you to ring up sales, process returns, and tally your daily revenue – just like a cash register.
 But, that’s where the similarities end.
 POS software does more, much more.

 POS software has changed significantly over the last 10-15 years from something that was only available as an on-premise solution for large enterprises with a dedicated IT staff and deep pockets.
-Nowadays, you have cloud-based solutions that operate on tablets like iPad cash registers and POS systems that are pretty much plug-and-play right out of the box or download.
+Nowadays, you have cloud-based solutions that operate on mobile devices like Android tablets and iPad cash registers.
+You also have a host of POS systems that are pretty much plug-and-play right out of the box or download.
 For retailers and other small businesses like restaurants, it doesn’t get much better than that.

 POS Software for My Business: What to Look For?